european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 * experience with python programming and AI tools
 * experience with relevant technologies for the project
 * performance in the structured interview (for content see above)
+* performance in the entrance task, if applicable
 * prior contributions to open source python in general, if applicable